 The evidence researching in this article shows that lead exposure does cause an increase risk of lung cancer and stomach cancer, though the lung cancer findings are not consistent.

 There is little evidence of increase risk of kidney cancer or brain cancer.

 IARC classified lead as a “possible human carcinogen” based on sufficient animal data and insufficient human data in 1987.

 The evidence suggests that no, Yeti Tumbler cups will not cause cancer, unless you are exposed to the lead hidden underneath the bottom of the cup that is also protected by an extra layer of stainless steel.

 They may leach some iron, chromium and nickel into your beverage which you will then consume, but it is unlikely to happen in quantities large enough to cause you any issues.

-Nickel is the biggest concern, but we consume nickel orally every single day through the food we eat and studies have only shown a link between nickel inhalation (breathing it in) in factory workers and increased risks of cancer.
+Nickel is the biggest concern other than lead, but we consume nickel orally every single day through the food we eat and studies have only shown a link between nickel inhalation (breathing it in) in factory workers and increased risks of cancer.

 Chromium is the other concern, but it doesn't appear in the carcinogenic form in stainless steel and thus is considered safe.